ersandeepahirwar/JS/README.md

 }
 ```

-## Functions
+ ## Functions in JavaScript

+### `function`

-A function is a building block of any program by which we can divide a large program into small parts.
+A `function` is a building block of any program by which we can divide a large program into small parts.

 or

-A function is a group of statements.
+A `function` is a group of statements.

 or

-A function is a self-contained statement block.
+A `function` is a self-contained statement block.

 #### Syntax